tayloraswift/swift-png/doc/3.0.0/tutorials.md

 > Warning: An image can be visually monochrome, and still be encoded in an RGB or RGBA color format, simply by having the same component values in all three color channels.
 In that case, the above guard statement will reject the image.

 We can then use the `convert(rgba:size:to:)` static method to pack the output pixels back into a `Data.Uncompressed` byte buffer, and the `compress(path:chunkSize:level:)` instance method to encode it and save it to disk.
-The `convert(rgba:size:to:)` can throw, but if you stick with the non-indexed color formats, the only possible error is `PNG.ConversionError.pixelCount`.
+The `convert(rgba:size:to:)` function can throw, but if you stick with the non-indexed color formats, the only possible error is `PNG.ConversionError.pixelCount`.

 The `chunkSize:` argument is optional and by default is set to 2<sup>16</sup> bytes.
 It specifies the size of the internal data blocks in the compressed PNG file, and there is rarely a good reason to change it.
 At the default, the library will emit 20–30 chunks for a “normal” size image (“1K” resolution).